sherbert1994/salvageHelper/README.md

 - Buy order of items

 Sorted list can be:
-- Viewed in terminal (top 50 most profitable)
+- Viewed in terminal (top 50 most profitable items)
 - Exported as csv (all items)